MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

-- You must be an **Owner** of the resource group you use, to create a new storage account.
-For more information about how resource groups work in Azure, see [Manage Azure resource groups by using the Azure portal](/azure/azure-resource-manager/management/manage-resource-groups-portal).

 > [!NOTE]
 > If you have any questions regarding the workspace creation process or run into any issue at any point using Azure Quantum, bookmark [Azure Quantum office hours](https://aka.ms/AQ/OfficeHours) and join our open office hours every Thursday 8∶30 AM Pacific Standard Time zone (PST).